 Strategic alignment often fails when the stakeholders are unable to have candid conversations about the processes or problems that may arise from the newly proposed strategy.
 Poor group dynamics or a lack of psychological safety are often to blame for such breakdowns; stakeholders or employees don’t feel empowered to speak up about possible roadblocks or misunderstandings may arise.
 These issues often cannot be fully resolved without a coach or other third party consistently advocating for clarity and alignment.

 The head of client services may know, for example, that her understaffed department is unable to support the new strategy of “easy returns in one week or less,” but goes along with the group and vows to herself that she’ll figure it out somehow.
 With a coach present to ask the critical questions of each department (“Do we have the discipline to live what we say?”), such concerns and potential problems are explored and solved before they ever threaten the vitality of the plan.

 Benefits: Living The Strategy

-Strategic alignment would not be worthwhile without impressive results.
-While the objectives and outcomes may vary from organization to organization, there are some universal benefits that create huge wins:
+Strategic alignment would not be worthwhile without reaping results.
+While the objectives and outcomes may vary from organization to organization, increased alignment brings some universal benefits that create huge wins:

 Visions become fully realized.
 With facilitated conversation, the usual group dynamics are surpassed and each member gets to fully voice his/her opinion, goals, objections and ideas.
 The typical “know-it-all” is asked to press the pause button so all members get say in the direction of the firm.
 Insights from the “quiet observers” of the group are drawn out and examined equally with all other ideas.
 Everyone has input, agency, and accountability so the group vision can become a reality.